More planes are returning to Afghan skies – making money for the Taliban

 The country has predominantly two functional airlines operational — Kam Air and Ariana Afghan Airlines — which are driving most of the revenue for the battered regime.

-Officials who served in the US-led Ashraf Ghani government before the fall of Kabul maintain that the restoration of the airspace did not rank high in the priority list for American and other western officials fleeing the country.
+Officials who served in the US-led Ashraf Ghani government before the fall of Kabul maintain that the restoration of the airspace did not rank high on the priority list for American and other western officials fleeing the country.
 But even a cent given to the aviation zone falling under the Taliban regime is a cent paid for the atrocities bordering on genocide.

 “What these dozens of flights crossing that part of the world does is it offers a modest revenue to a regime that is running perhaps the worst authoritarian administration at the moment,” says Ahmad Shuja, who served as the director general of international relations and regional cooperation at the office of security council.